Foreign exchange market trading mainly depends on the basic two kind analysis:

 - Housing rate, a construction company can easily move the currency market.

-- Issues like also put a significant impact on the movement of the currency.
+- Issues like this also put a significant impact on the movement of the currency.

 Gross Domestic Product (GDP) And Fundamental Analysis

-GDP is a measurement of a country’s economy and it also represents the total market value all goods and services available in the country giving a particular year.
+GDP is a measurement of a country’s economy and it also represents the total market value of all goods and services available in the country given a particular year.

 Retail Sales and Fundamental

-Retail sales report indicates the total amount of revenue receipt from all retail stores in a particular period in a given country. this kind of report is useful in a border time frame.
+A retail sales report indicates the total amount of revenue receipt from all retail stores in a particular period in a given country.
+This kind of report is useful in a border time frame.

 But the revision of the advanced reports of retail saying can create significant volatility for the traders. the sales report can be useful to compare the output of a publicly-traded company.